 3DNP program requires a minimum of 500 DNP practice hours accrued across DNP/8000 level courses.
 DNP practice hours demonstrate advanced/level 2 sub-competencies (AACN Essentials, 2021) and are recorded in the 8101-8102-8103 course series.
-DNP practice hours are based upon a 1:9 ratio.

 4This course is not required to meet the specialty requirements for certification.
 The course offers an opportunity for students to obtain more in-depth clinical experience in an area of interest.